benluppen/typst-resume/README.md

 1. Clone the repository by running `git clone git@github.com/bluppen/typst-resume` or by downloading the repo .zip folder.
 2. Navigate to the Typst directory and you are now ready to make edits.
 3. You can compile your edits by running `typst compile --font-path ./Open_Sans/static resume.typ`.
-  a.
-If you would like live updates while editing, run `typst watch --font-path ./Open_Sans/static resume.typ`.
+   1. If you would like live updates while editing, run `typst watch --font-path ./Open_Sans/static resume.typ`.
-4. Updates to professional experience sections can be made in the `experience/` folder.
+5. Updates to professional experience sections can be made in the `experience/` folder.